AlvinPillay/simple-demo/README.md

-# simple-demo
+# simple example repository
-This is a simple repository for training
+This is a simple example repository for alvin's training